maplibre/maplibre-gl-js/test/bench/README.md

 To run all benchmarks, open [the benchmark page, `http://localhost:9966/test/bench/versions/index.html`](http://localhost:9966/test/bench/versions/index.html).

+To run all benchmarks for the checkout only, that is without comparing to any releases, open [`http://localhost:9966/test/bench/versions/index.html?compare=`](http://localhost:9966/test/bench/versions/index.html?compare=).

 To run a specific benchmark, add its name to the url hash, for example [`http://localhost:9966/test/bench/versions/index.html#Layout`](http://localhost:9966/test/bench/versions/index.html#Layout).

 By default, the benchmark page will compare the local branch against `main` and the latest release.
 To change this, include one or more `compare` query parameters in the URL: E.g., [localhost:9966/test/bench/versions/index.html?compare=main](http://localhost:9966/test/bench/versions/index.html?compare=main) or [localhost:9966/test/bench/versions/index.html?compare=main#Layout](http://localhost:9966/test/bench/versions/index.html?compare=main#Layout) to compare only to main, or [localhost:9966/test/bench/versions/index.html?compare=v1.13.1](http://localhost:9966/test/bench/versions/index.html?compare=v1.13.1) to compare to `v1.13.1` (but not `main`).
 Versions available for comparison are the ones stored in the `gh-pages` branch, see [here](https://github.com/maplibre/maplibre-gl-js/tree/gh-pages/benchmarks).